Customer segmentation is still time- and labor-intensive for many companies today.

 That’s right: Grouping people based on any combination of attributes, behaviors, consent, preferences, interests, or other criteria you define can be done in two minutes or less.

-And it’s no longer a task that requires manual list-pulls and handoffs for eventual use in marketing campaigns, social media ads, and other activities day-to-day marketing managers require.
+And it’s no longer a task that requires manual list-pulls and handoffs for eventual use in marketing campaigns, social media ads, and other engagement efforts.

 With complete, constantly updated customer profiles, you can properly leverage multi-dimensional segmentation to increase operational efficiency across your entire business.